wDove1/motorisedcameratracking/README.md

 # Camera-Tracking-Python
-A python library designed to create a tracking tripod head with the help of a raspberry pi and some 3D printed components
+A python library designed to create a tracking tripod head with the help of a raspberry pi and some 3D printed components.

+## Installation
+THis can be installed through pip.
+## Usage

+## Release Notes

+## Plans
+#add support for more cameras.
+## License
+this is available under an apache v2.0 license.